The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 Service members who are single or are not moving with family members can also opt to live in barracks or a dorm-style situation.
 This means potentially sharing rooms and common living areas.
 Members will not receive a housing allowance, but they are not responsible for paying rent or utilities.

-Close-up of a soldier sealing a packed moving box during his PCS move.
+Close-up of a soldier sealing a moving box with packing tape during his PCS move.

-Expedite the packing process by staying organized and moving through one room at a time.
+Expedite the packing process by using your PCS moving checklist, staying organized, and packing up one room at a time.

 Need boxes and other packing supplies for your PCS move?
-PODS has you covered — with fast, free shipping!
+PODS has you covered with moving kits at Home Depot — tailored to your container size!

 If you’re using movers, it’s helpful to have a representative come over ahead of time and conduct a pre-move survey of what needs to be packed and moved, so they have a better idea of how many supplies to bring and if there are any items that require special attention.